 - All references mentioned in the Reference List are cited in the text, and vice versa

-- The full form of abbreviations for abstracting and abstracting purposes should be presented in the article.
+- The full form of abbreviations for indexing and abstracting purposes should be presented in the manuscript.

-AAR follows an HEC anti-plagiarism policy that allows similarity of less than 18%.
-And text similarity from each source should be less than 3%.
+It is CCPR’s editorial policy to welcome submissions for consideration that are original and not under consideration for any other publication at the same time.
+CCPR follows the HEC Plagiarism policy, which allows similarity of less than 19%.
 In case your paper is extracted from your own previously done research work, then also place the following statement in the author’s note:

 The first page of the manuscript should contain the title of the paper, the name(s) of the author(s), and a footnote giving the current affiliation of the author(s) and any acknowledgments or author’s note.